 Our Social Research and Policy degree gives you the opportunity to put theory into practice as you undertake a work placement matched with your interests and career aspirations.
 It’s an opportunity for you to apply what you’ve learned in the classroom to the ‘real world’ and get an insight into the theory-practice connection.
 You will get guidance and support through coursework materials, academic support and placement supervisors enabling reflexive practice.

 You'll also complete a major Social Research project that will bring together the research and analytical skills necessary for research and policy-related work.
 Our students have worked on research projects focused on environmental protection, animal rights, human rights and refugee issues.

-The Bachelor of Social Research and Policy will give you experience working on the preparation of a research proposal and literature review.
-You'll find that this work is transferable in diverse roles within the public, community and private sector.
+The skills you’ll develop in the Bachelor of Social Research and Policy, like preparing research proposals, reports, literature reviews, and analysing data and policies, are transferable in diverse roles within the public, community and private sector.
 Our graduates move onto careers as research officers, policy analyst and political advisors in the public and private sectors.

 What Our Students Say

 "I often have those a-ha moments in the workplace when I realise that something that I studied at uni makes complete sense in a professional context.
 It is great to realise that if I hadn’t studied my degree I would have viewed that situation completely differently, or not viewed it as critically.
 A lot of the work that I do around survey design would not have been possible without the knowledge and skills, and ways of thinking, that I gained in my degree”.